AymenSegni/deploy-basic-phhp-app-k8s-helm/README.md

 ```

-Using the helm install comman, we will create three pods within the cluster, one for the Nginx service,
+Using the helm install command, we will create three pods within the cluster, one for the Nginx service,

 another for the MariaDB service with a persistent disk (**Persistent Volume Claims**: phpfpm-mariadb with 8Gi Storage), and the third for the PHP-FPM application.

 Also we will create a **K8S Secret object** with Opaque type to store the Database credentials: mariadb-password: xxxxx & mariadb-root-password: xxxxx

+## Deploy the app with helm:

+To deploy the example application in K8S, we use the Helm CLI: install

+`$ helm install --set mariadb.mariadbRootPassword=mini,mariadb.mariadbUser=mini,mariadb.mariadbPassword=mini,mariadb.mariadbDatabase=mini --name phpfpm .`

 **NOTE:**
 * The database name, root password, and user credentials have been specified by adding the --set options, and the chart name is specified by adding the --name option.
-* `DB_ROOTPASSWORD, DB_USERNAME, DB_USERPASSWORD, and DB_NAME `are placeholders for the database root password, user credentials and database name respectively, remember to replace them with the right values.
+* The `mini` values is a placeholders for the database root password, user credentials and database name respectively, remember to replace them with the right values.

-## Deploy the app with helm:

-`helm install --set mariadb.mariadbRootPassword=DB_ROOTPASSWORD,mariadb.mariadbUser=DB_USERNAME,mariadb.mariadbPassword=DB_USERPASSWORD,mariadb.mariadbDatabase=DB_NAME --name phpfpm .`

 Once the chart has been installed, you will see a lot of useful information about the deployment.

 The application won’t be available until database configuration is complete.